-As a theme park, Adventure Cove Waterpark wasn’t as big as we had perhaps been expecting.
-With many theme parks you really need a map to find your way round and avoid getting lost but this is not the case for Adventure Cove.
+As a theme park, Adventure Cove Waterpark at Resorts World Sentosa wasn’t as big as we had perhaps been expecting.
+With many theme parks you really need a map to find your way round and avoid getting lost but this is not the case for Adventure Cove Waterpark.
 However, after having experienced the water park, it’s just about the perfect size.
-Adventure Cove is big enough to accommodate plenty of rides, attractions and experiences (sixteen in total) to keep you happy for a whole day but small enough that you don’t have to plan out your day like a military operation.
+Adventure Cove Waterpark is big enough to accommodate plenty of rides, attractions and experiences (sixteen in total) to keep you happy for a whole day but small enough that you don’t have to plan out your day like a military operation.

-If you’re looking to beat the Singapore heat, take a trip out to Sentosa Island and pay a visit to Adventure Cove.
+If you’re looking to beat the Singapore heat, take a trip out to Resorts World Sentosa and pay a visit to Adventure Cove Waterpark.

 Note that our family was hosted by Voyagin, but all opinions and recommendations are 100% our own.